freyfogle/freyfogle.github.io/_posts/2016-11-30-investing-in-hubtype.md

 Some more angel investing news from me, earlier this year I invested in [Hubtype](https://hubtype.com).

 Hubtype build software to allow companies to manage communicating with their customers via popular messeging services (like Facebook Messenger, Telegram, WeChat, etc).
-At the founders' request I've held of on announcing this investment.
+At the founders' request I've held off on announcing this investment.
 They've spent the last months fine-tuning the product and making sure it is enterprise ready.
 It now is, and is in use at one of Spain's largest banks.
 They are now ready to tell their story and take the service to market.

 Here's a screenshot of the tool as seen by customer support agents.
 <div class="ctr">